Encharted Cook

 • Use Other Berries.
 You can also use raspberries, blueberries, blackberries, and stone fruits like peaches and nectarines.

 • Omit the Vanilla Extract.
-Vanilla extract is not required but I think it makes the whipped cream tastier and is an excellent backdrop for the fruit,
+Vanilla extract is not required but it does make whipped cream tastier and is an excellent backdrop for fresh fruit.

 • Add Lemon.
 If you accidentally make the fruit too sweet with sugar, add a squeeze of fresh lemon juice to temper the sweetness.